AnttiPerala/Browser-Based-Font-Manager/README.md

 # Browser-Based Font Manager
  A simple offline font manager that runs on any browser.
 Works on Windows, Linux and Mac.
+Allows you to pull all font files from a folder (including it's subfolders) and lists them using that same font.
+From there you can start categorizing your fonts in to useful categories and view fonts based on those categories.

 ## How to use: